 Afton Almaraz, Senior Picture Editor, Getty Images, USA

-Alessia Glaviano, Vogue Italia and L'Uomo Vogue Senior Photo Editor, Italy
+Alessia Glaviano, Vogue Italia and L’Uomo Vogue Senior Photo Editor, Events Art Director at Conde Nast, Italy

 Alexa Becker, Acquisitions Editor, Kehrer Verlag Publishers, Germany

-Amy Wolff, Photo Editor at PDN and co-founder/curator of CoEdit Collection, USA
+Amy Wolff, Co-Founder and Creative Director, CoEdit Collection, USA

 Andy Greenacre, Picture Editor, Telegraph Magazine, UK

-Ann Jastrab, Gallery Director at RayKo Photo Center, Photography Consultant, USA
+Ann Jastrab Gallery, Director, RayKo Photo Center, USA

 Anna Walker Skillman, Owner/Director, Jackson Fine Arts, USA

-Anne Wilkes-Tucker, Curator at Museum of Fine Arts, Houston, USA
+Anne Wilkes-Tucker, Curator, Museum of Fine Arts, USA

-Antony Dickson, Features Photo Editor at South China Morning Post
+Antony Dickson, Features Photo Editor, South China Morning Post, Hong Kong

-Arianna Rinaldo, Artistic Director at Cortona On The Move and Director, OjodePez Magazine, Spain
+Arianna Rinaldo, Artistic Director, Cortona On The Move, Spain

 Barbara Čeferin, Owner, Galerija Fotografija, Slovenia